lelon32/SDL2_TicTacToe/README.md

 # Tic Tac Toe - C++/SDL2 Learning Project
-Compiled for Windows with MinGW and GLEW
+Compiled for Windows environment with MinGW and GLEW

+Executable has been precompiled and necessary .dll files have been added.

+May need to run .exe file as administrator.

 TO DO: